lycheeverse/lycheeverse.github.io/src/content/docs/recipes/pretty-urls.md

 ---
 title: Pretty URLs
+description: >
+  Pretty URLs omit certain parts of the link to make it shorter and more memorable.
+Lychee's "fallback extensions" and "index files" features help to check pretty URLs in local files.
 ---

 In the modern web, URLs are often made "pretty" in a number of ways.
 This makes